jofmi/agentpy/paper/paper.md

 # Statement of Need

 There are numerous modeling and simulation tools for agent-based models, each with their own particular focus and style [@Abar2017].
-Notable examples are [NetLogo](https://ccl.northwestern.edu/netlogo/) [@Netlogo], which is written in Scala/Java and has become the most established tool in the field; and [Mesa](https://mesa.readthedocs.io/), a more recent framework that has popularized the development of agent-based models in Python.[^2]
+Notable examples are [NetLogo](https://ccl.northwestern.edu/netlogo/) [@Netlogo], which is written in Scala/Java and has become the most established tool in the field; and [Mesa](https://mesa.readthedocs.io/) [@Mesa2015], a more recent framework that has popularized the development of agent-based models in Python.

 AgentPy's main distinguishing feature is that it integrates the many different tasks of agent-based modeling within a single environment for interactive computing.
 This includes the creation of custom agent and model types, interactive simulations (\autoref{fig:interactive}) similar to the traditional NetLogo interface, numeric experiments over multiple runs, and the subsequent data analysis of the output.
 All of these can be performed within a [Jupyter Notebook](https://jupyter.org/).